jarnaldich/jarnaldich.github.com/blog/2020-02-29-optimizing-geospatial-workloads.markdown

 ### Assignment

 In the end we want an array relating every tile with its box.
-Since we chose to represent a tile by its row and column, this can be modelled as a 2d array of nboxes.
+Since we chose to represent a tile by its row and column, this can be modeled as a 2d array of `nboxes`.
 We will reserve a special 0 value for the empty tiles within the grid.

 ``` minizinc
 array[minrow..maxrow, mincol..maxcol] of var 0..nboxes: Assignment;